Bringing Retail Electric Services to our Communities

 Public Board meetings are held on the second and fourth Tuesday of every month at our office located centrally in Manteca.
 As a customer of PG&E, a for-profit, investor-owned utility, you’d have a hard time tracking down its CEO or a board member, and are not allowed to attend its private meetings held in the Bay Area.
 At SSJID, you can find a Board member doing business in your community, and you can stop by our office and speak directly to our general manager or any of our staff at your convenience.

-SSJID is continuing to invest in the necessary studies and financial feasibility reports to make sure that we will be able to deliver reliable electric service and at lower rates, and if we can’t do what we wholeheartedly believe we can–and what the current studies say we can–then we will not pursue the plan any further.
+SSJID continues to invest in updated studies and financial feasibility reports to make sure we’ll be able to deliver reliable electric service and at lower rates.
+And if, at any point, we find conditions have changed so we can’t do what the latest studies show, then we will not pursue the plan any further.

 - We don’t collect a profit from ratepayers to benefit shareholders like PG&E does.

 - Our overhead is lower and we don’t have to pay corporate income taxes.

 - We can borrow money for major improvements at lower interest rates than PG&E.

 SSJID is proud to serve the people in our district with high-quality water for farmers and cities, and we believe providing community-owned and operated electric service is a great way to benefit everyone in our service area and a good reason to keep working hard to make our plan your reality.

 - SSJID – Opinion Editorial: Retail Electric Worth the Cost.

 - South San Joaquin Irrigation District Retail Electric Financial Analysis.

 - Staff Report – Resolution of Necessity Hearing For SSJID’s Retail Electric Project — Property Acquisition.